Laxmikanta Mohapatra

-Laxmikanta Mohapatra (9 December 1888 – 24 February 1953) was an Indian Odia poet, writer, performance artist, and freedom fighter.
-He authored more than ten published works.
-Mohapatra was a prominent campaigner in the Odisha State Unification Movement and an active member of the Utkala Sammilani.
+Laxmikanta Mohapatra (9 December 1888 – 24 February 1953), popularly revered as Kantakabi, was a pioneering Indian Odia poet, novelist, playwright, and freedom fighter.
+Renowned for his nationalistic poetry and sharp social satire, he authored more than ten seminal literary works.
+Mohapatra was a key architect of the Odisha State Unification Movement and an active organizer within the Utkal Sammilani.
+He is best known for composing Bande Utkala Janani, which was officially adopted as the state anthem of Odisha in 2020.

-Early life and family
+Early life and education

-Laxmikanta was born on 9 December 1888 in Talapada, Tihidi block of Bhadrak district.
-His father, Zamindar Choudhary Bhagabat Prasad Samantaray Mohapatra, and his mother, Radhamani Devi, belonged to Talapada village in Bhadrak district, which at that time formed part of the Bengal Presidency.
-His father represented the Bihar and Orissa Legislative Council four times and served twice as its deputy speaker.
+Laxmikanta was born on 9 December 1888 into an aristocratic Zamindar Karan family at Talapada village in the Tihidi block of Bhadrak district (then part of the Bengal Presidency).
+His father, Choudhury Bhagabat Prasad Samantaray Mohapatra, was a prominent public figure who served four terms in the Bihar and Orissa Legislative Council and was twice elected as its deputy speaker.
+His mother was Radhamani Devi.

-Laxmikanta spent much of his childhood at his maternal uncle's house and received his early education in Balasore.
-After completing his intermediate studies, he joined Pion College in Kolkata for higher education.
-In 1913, he returned to Ravenshaw College and obtained a Bachelor of Arts degree.
+Laxmikanta spent a significant part of his childhood at his maternal uncle's residence and completed his primary schooling in Balasore.
+For higher education, he relocated to Kolkata and enrolled at Ripon College (now Surendranath College).
+In 1913, he returned to Odisha, joining Ravenshaw College in Cuttack, where he graduated with a Bachelor of Arts degree.

-He married Labanga Lata, the daughter of Zamindar Lalmohan Das.

-At an early stage of his career, Laxmikanta contracted leprosy, which limited his physical mobility.
-Nevertheless, he continued to remain active in the literary sphere.
+He married Labangalata Das, the daughter of Zamindar Lalmohan Das.
+At an early stage of his adulthood, Laxmikanta contracted leprosy, which severely impaired his physical mobility.
+Despite his illness, he remained intensely dedicated to literary composition and political activism.

-Literary life
+Literary life and state unification

-Laxmikanta wrote in a wide range of genres, including drama, parody, poetry, short stories, and novels.
-His literary style reflected nationalistic fervour and sharp satire.
-He was among the writers who made significant contributions to Odia literature at a time when its survival was considered threatened.
+Mohapatra contributed extensively to Odia literature across diverse genres, including poetry, short stories, novels, parodies, and essays.
+His writings played a pivotal role in revitalizing the Odia language during a period when its cultural preservation faced administrative threats.

-As a political critic, his sharp commentary on politicians and feudal chiefs earned him an adverse reputation.
-He was also active as a musician and actor, and contributed to the tradition of performing arts in Odisha.
-He established a dramatic troupe named Gopinath Natya Samaj in his native village.
+As a socio-political critic, Mohapatra utilized sharp wit and satire to critique contemporary politicians and the feudal aristocracy.
+He was also a passionate dramatist and performance artist, establishing a village theater troupe called the Gopinath Natya Samaj to promote traditional Odia performing arts.

-Kantakabi's songs such as Bande Utkala Janani, Koti Koti Kanthe Aji, and Udaee Nisana Bajai Veri became rallying cries for Odia freedom fighters during the independence movement and the campaign for a separate state.
-His composition Bande Utkala Janani was adopted as the welcome song for the Balasore session of the Utkal Sammilani, the organisation that spearheaded the movement for the formation of Odisha as a separate province.
-In 2020, the song was accorded the status of the state anthem of Odisha.
+His patriotic songs, notably Bande Utkala Janani, Koti Koti Kanthe Aji, and Udaee Nisana Bajai Veri, became powerful rallying cries for freedom fighters during the Indian independence movement and the movement for a separate Odisha province.
+Bande Utkala Janani was first performed as the welcome song at the Balasore session of the Utkal Sammilani.
+In June 2020, the Government of Odisha formally accorded the song the statutory status of the state anthem.